trangel/machine_learning/tracking-purchases/README.md

 * For a *purchase* event, the purchases database is updated as explained above.
 If reading the *stream_log* file, purchase analysis are calculated to decide whether or not the purchase is anomalous.
-For the fast calculation of purchase statistics, the data is passed in nump y arrays.
+For the fast calculation of purchase statistics, the data is passed in numpy arrays.
 See details in
 [purchase statistics](http://htmlpreview.github.com/?https://github.com/trangel/Data-Science/blob/master/tracking-purchases/src/purchase_statistics.html).